2013 FA Cup final: Background

 The world's oldest football cup competition, the FA Cup is an annual knockout tournament involving professional and amateur men's football clubs in the English football league system.
 The final of the 2012–13 FA Cup was the 132nd to be played since the tournament was first held in 1872.
 Manchester City were making their tenth appearance in an FA Cup final since the club was founded in 1880.
 They had won the cup five times (in 1904, 1934, 1956, 1969 and 2011) and were runners-up four times (1926, 1933, 1955 and 1981).
 Conversely, Wigan Athletic were making their first appearance in an FA Cup Final since the club was founded in 1932.

 Manchester City had won both Premier League games between the sides during the regular season.
 They secured a 2–0 victory at the DW Stadium in November 2012 with second-half goals from Mario Balotelli and James Milner and a 1–0 win the following April at the City of Manchester Stadium after a late goal from Carlos Tevez.
 The final was being played before the last two games of the Premier League season, with Wigan Athletic in eighteenth place in the league, 40 points behind Manchester City in second position.
 Manchester City had beaten Wigan Athletic in each of the most recent seven Premier League matches between the sides.
+City had also beaten Wigan in both of their previous FA Cup ties; two 1–0 home wins back in 1971 and 2006.

-Wigan Athletic's leading scorer during the regular season was Arouna Koné who had 13 goals, 11 in the league and 2 in the FA Cup.
+Wigan Athletic's leading scorer during the regular season was Arouna Koné who had 13 goals, 11 in the league and two in the FA Cup.
 Sergio Agüero led the scoring for Manchester City with 15 goals during the season, including 3 in the FA Cup.